Microsoft SQL Availability Groups

 AG1008

-The credential store entry is missing in the node (This usually happens when AutoSeeding is chosen while replicating the database.)
+The credential store entry is missing in the node.
+This usually occurs when AutoSeeding is selected during database replication.

 Windows: